PBDBMakie — API Reference

 • image_rendering (default :thumbnail) — PhyloPic image variant to fetch.

-• on_missing (default :skip) — behaviour when no PhyloPic image is found: :skip (omit silently), :placeholder (grey rectangle), :error (throw).
+• on_missing (default :skip) — behaviour when no PhyloPic image is found: :skip (omit silently), :placeholder (placeholder glyph image), :error (throw).

 Returns